lientruong/sample-laravel/README.md

 - Eloquent ORM sample observer
 - Exception handling for non-existing tenants

-This sample project is to demonstrate the various functionality of a typical website using the Laravel framework.
+This sample project is to illustrate the various functionality of a typical website using the Laravel framework with some light customizations.

 ## Install & Setup